 Well, it is, but likely not in the way you are thinking.
 The Fraud Alert is, this email is a Phishing Email – a Scam, looking to steal personal information from you.

-Today, I received an AMEX Fraud Alert email, on my iPhone.
+Today, I received the following AMEX Fraud Alert email, on my iPhone…

 Or does it?

-So, what was it about this email that set off the WARNING buzzers for me?
+So, what about this email, from American Express, set off the WARNING buzzers for me?

 Let’s look at it a little harder, shall we?

 - Is an elitest, exclusive, membership-only, credit card company, going to address me as “Dear Customer” instead of my real name?

 - Would the AMEX Fraud Department make such a mistake so that the text “Check Card 1st October, 2013” wasn’t in correct paragraph alignment or style, with the rest of their email?